KurtSchwimmbacher/SafelyApp/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See License for details

 <!-- CONTACT -->